 Reception 2021 Class Admissions

 The Hackney Learning Trust are responsible for setting the admission arrangements for all schools for which they are the Admission Authority – that is, community and voluntary controlled schools in the borough.

-To apply online the Pan London E-Admissions system will open from 1 September 2019.
-The closing date for applications is 15 January 2020.
+To apply online the Pan London E-Admissions system opened on 1 September 2020.
+The closing date for applications is 15 January 2021.

 You can apply for your child’s school place online.